General Questions about Study Abroad and Global Education (SAGE)

 - These programs are primarily for art, dance, music or theater majors, allowing for intensive instruction and practice in the particular discipline.
 In some cases for the fine arts programs, auditions or portfolios may be required as part of the application.

-- There are rarely classes offered outside of the particular discipline so this is not be the best option for students needing to fulfill general education requirements.
+- There are rarely classes offered outside of the particular discipline so this may not be the best option for students needing to fulfill general education requirements.

 - Housing varies by program but most involve living with the other program participants and sharing cooking and clean up responsibilities.
-Students should expect a commute of up to 45 minutes by public transportation.
+Students should expect a commute of up to 45 minutes by public transportation from housing to the program center.

 - Integration with people from the local community may be limited due to the intensive nature of the program.